strongloop/strong-globalize/README.md

 `master root directory`: the root directory of the package that called `SG.SetRootDir` first.
 Any package in the application can be the `master root directory`.
 It's determined solely by the loading order and once the master is chosen, it does not change in the application's life.
 Usually, the `master root directory` is the `root directory` of the package at the root of the application's dependency tree.  `slt-globalize -d` must run under the `master root directory` so that all the string resources in the application are extracted and stored under the `master root directory's intl/en`.

-Once all the string resource files are deep-extracted and translated at the top level package, the original string resources in the dependencies should not be loaded.
-To disable loading the dependencies, set `autonomousMsgLoading` to `none` in the `SetRootDir` call of the top level package.
+Once all the string resource files are [deep-extracted](#deep-string-resource-extraction) and translated at the top level package, the original string resources in the dependencies should not be loaded.
+To disable loading the string resources in the dependencies, set `autonomousMsgLoading` to `none` in the `SetRootDir` call of the top level package.
 Since 'none' is the default, simply `SG.SetRootDir(rootDir)` does it.

 In development phase, with regular extraction mode, `{autonomousMsgLoading: 'all'}` must be set so that string resource included in each dependent package will be used.